-5 Easy Home Improvement Ideas for the Winter Season
+5 Easy Home Improvement Ideas For The Winter Season

 However, owning a home does come with a bit more work and maintenance than other forms of lodging.
-If you’re renting your home or apartment and something goes wrong, it can often be solved with a simple call to your landlord or handyman.
+If you’re renting your home or apartment and something goes wrong, it can often get resolved with a simple call to your landlord or handyman.

-When you own a home, your list of potential home improvement ideas is infinite.
+When you own a home, your list of potential do it yourself (DIY) home improvement ideas is infinite.
 It seems like there’s always something that you can do to fix things in your house.

-And while it’s true that (depending on where you live) many home improvements are limited to the warmer months where you can get outside, but here’s our list of five easy home improvements that you can make in the winter, no matter where you live or how cold it is outside!
-Continue reading for some easy home improvements for winter.
+And while it’s true (depending on where you live) that you may need to limit many home improvement projects to the warmer months when you can get outside, improvements can still be made.
+Here’s our list of five easy home improvement ideas that you can make in the winter, no matter where you live or how cold it gets outside!

-1. Declutter the House
+1. Declutter The House

-One of our home improvement ideas for winter that many parents do around Christmas is to help their kids cycle out their old toys by getting rid of one (or more) items for every Christmas present they receive.
+One of our home improvement ideas for winter that many parents do around the holidays is to help their kids cycle out their old toys by getting rid of one (or more) items for every holiday gift they receive.
 This helps to stop the seemingly inevitable growth of toys while also providing a way to give back if you’re able to donate items that are still in good condition.

 2. Change Out Your Cabinet Hardware